Google and Yahoo recently made changes to the email authentication requirements for those sending into their networks. Learn more.

 Understanding the Different Record Types

-The hostname record is entirely optional but does come highly recommended.
-This record will act as your return path which means that you will have DMARC alignment.
+This record will act as your return path - which means that you will have DMARC alignment.

 If you have the Pro-Marketer package, a corporate account, or an agency account, you will also have the option to use this record as your product access.
 In addition to it being your access to the system, it will replace the tracking links domain with this record.